José María Heredia

 In 1825, Heredia was offered a passport to Mexico by President Guadalupe Victoria, where he worked as an editor of the literary magazine El Iris.
 He became naturalized as a citizen of Mexico and continued to work in judicial, cultural, and educational institutions.
 He started a family with Jacoba Yáñez, but lost three of their six children to childhood diseases.
 In 1832, an expanded and revised edition of Poesías was published in Toluca, Mexico.

 While navigating political distrust in Mexico, Heredia was granted permission to visit Havana in 1836 his first return since his exile.
-However, upon his return to Mexico, Heredia and his family experience financial difficulty until his death on May 7, 1839.
+However, upon his return to Mexico, Heredia and his family experienced financial difficulty until his death on May 7, 1839.